funilrys/PyFunceble/docs/configuration/core.rst

     **Default value:** :code:`False`

-    **Description:** Enable / Disable the generation of output on screen.
+    **Description:** Enable / Disable the generation of output on the screen.

 :code:`referer`
 ---------------